slysid/ComTask/README.md

 python main.py

-The application generates reports/report.html once execution is completed
+The application generates a HTML report in reports/report.html once execution is completed and the path of the file is printed out after execution